 Gig Harbor Ocean View Wedding

-Here is a beautiful Gig Harbor ocean view wedding was held in a family member’s backyard overlooking the dreamy shoreline of Henderson Bay in Puget Sound and Kopachuck State Park.
+I had so much fun shooting this beautiful Gig Harbor ocean view wedding!
+Their family member’s backyard overlooked the dreamy shoreline of Henderson Bay in Puget Sound and Kopachuck State Park.

 Carson’s nephews formed quite the band.
 I see an album cover here.